ucsd-fcrl/PSM-Work-Mapping/README.md

    ***Description:*** These two work estimates leverage the law of Laplace to compute regional wall stress, which states that wall stress is proportional to cavity pressure, wall thickness, and cavity radius.
 WS<sub>ED</sub>SA applied  regional shape information at end-diastole, while WS<sub>TV</sub>SA applied regional shape information for the whole cardiac cycle.
 These wall stresses are computed in *calculateSimpleWork.m* using the function *calculatePatchWorkEstimates*.
 (WS<sub>ED</sub>SA) is stored as variable *MWCTLP* and (WS<sub>TV</sub>SA) is stored as variable *MWCTLPTV* in the data file *Laplace_work_all_patches.mat*.

    To calculate these two approximations, regional radius and wall thickness information is needed.
 Both variables are generated in script *PrincipalCurvatureAnalysis2.mat*.
 Regional radius is computed as the regional effective radius, which is calculated for each AHA segment by fitting an ellipsoid to the patient-specific geometric model.
 The effective radius is stored as variable *r_eff_allpats*.
 Regional wall thickness information was deried from the patient-specific geometric model.
 Wall thickness data is stored in the *Segmental Wall Thickness Measurements* folder and saved as variable *thickness_data*.
 Both variables are saved in data file *Laplace_measurements.mat*

+***4. Generic pressure-strain area (P<sub>gen</sub>SA)***

+***5. Scaled generic pressure-strain area (P<sub>gen,scaled</sub>SA)***
+   Scripts needed to compute work estimates: *calculateSimpleWork.m*

+   Data files needed: *genericLVPs.mat*, *Generic Pressure Strain Estimate/generic_LVP.csv*

+   Scripts where necessary data is generated: *evaluateLVPestimates.m*

+   File where results are stored: *GenericLVP_work_all_patches.mat*

+   ***Description:*** These two work estimates use two different generic LV pressure waveforms as a surrogate for stress to evaluate the extent of patient-specific information needed to obtain a clinically useful myocardial work approximation.
+P<sub>gen</sub>SA uses a generic LV pressure waveform with no patient-specific information, while P<sub>gen,scaled</sub>SA uses a generic LV pressure waveform scaled to patient-specific peak pressure.
+The digitized generic waveform is stored as *Generic Pressure Strain Estimate/generic_LVP.csv*.
+The waveforms are then computed for each patient in script *evaluateLVPestimates.m* and stored as variables *genericLVP* and *genericLVP_ESP*.
+These waveforms were then used to approximate work for each patch on the LV in script *calculateSimpleWork.m*.
+P<sub>gen</sub>SA and P<sub>gen,scaled</sub>SA were stored as variables *MWCTgenericLVP* and *MWCTgenericLVP_patES* respectively in data file *GenericLVP_work_all_patches.mat*.